exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 ### Configure JDBC Driver for ExaLoader

 ExaLoader is responsible for executing the pushdown query on the Databricks and fetching the results.
 This section describes how to configure the JDBC driver for ExaLoader.
+You can find more details in the [Exasol Administration documentation](https://docs.exasol.com/db/latest/administration/aws/manage_drivers/add_jdbc_driver.htm).

 #### Upload the Databricks JDBC Driver to BucketFS

 1. Download the latest [Databricks JDBC Driver](https://www.databricks.com/spark/jdbc-drivers-archive).
 2. Unpack the downloaded ZIP file.
-2. Upload file `DatabricksJDBC42.jar` to the default BucketFS bucket under path `drivers/jdbc/databricks/`, see the [BucketFS documentation](https://docs.exasol.com/db/latest/administration/on-premise/bucketfs/accessfiles.htm) for details.
+2. Upload file `DatabricksJDBC42.jar` to the default BucketFS bucket under path `drivers/jdbc/databricks/` (i.e. `/buckets/bfsdefault/default/drivers/jdbc/databricks/`), see the [BucketFS documentation](https://docs.exasol.com/db/latest/administration/on-premise/bucketfs/accessfiles.htm) for details.

 #### Register the JDBC Driver

 In order to enable the ExaLoader to fetch data from Databricks you must register the driver for ExaLoader as described in the [Installation procedure for JDBC drivers](https://github.com/exasol/docker-db/#installing-custom-jdbc-drivers).

-To do that you need to create file `settings.cfg` and upload it to the default BucketFS bucket under `drivers/jdbc/databricks/`:
+To do that you need to create file `settings.cfg` and upload it to the default BucketFS bucket under `drivers/jdbc/databricks/` (i.e. `/buckets/bfsdefault/default/drivers/jdbc/databricks/`):

 ```properties
 DRIVERNAME=DATABRICKS